isaacew/isaacew.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Engineer at Air Force Research Laboratory in Dayton, OH.
+I am a researcher with the Control Science Center of Excellence, Aerospace Systems Directorate, Air Force Research Laboratory.
+I hold a B.S. from Ohio State (2012) and an M.S. from Georgia Institute of Technology (2016) both in Aerospace Engineering.
+In 2011 I received the Department of Defense SMART Scholarship.
+Then in 2014 I received SMART again to pursue my M.S.

-My interests are in cooperative control, multi-agent systems, differential games, and pursuit evasion.
+My research interests include multi-agent systems, cooperative control, differential games, and pursuit-evasion.